voytas75/DynamicReflexiveMemory/README.md

 The PySide6 dashboard displays:

 - Workflow selector and task input wired to the LiveTaskLoop for launching runs without leaving the GUI.
+- Background task execution keeps the interface responsive while runs progress, showing live status updates.
 - Live memory slices (working, episodic, semantic, review) pulled via `MemoryManager`.
 - Latest drift advisory from the self-adjusting controller plus history pulled from working memory keys.
+- Tabbed panels for recent outputs and review history so you can inspect results and audits side-by-side.
 - Manual refresh button to inspect updates after CLI or automated runs.

 ## Roadmap